MethkupalliVasanth/Webley-Project/README.md

 # Webley-Project

-Wrote the entire code on python version 2.7.12.
-For testing the command, run the following code.
+Download the zip or clone the respository.
+Wrote the entire code on python version 2.7.12, so might need to install that.
+For testing the command, move into the directory and run the following code.

 > python soln.py